Health & Wellness | Chicago Bears Official Website

-The Chicago Bears and Magellan Corporation continue to brighten the spirits of deserving children through wish-granting experiences and hospital visits.
+The Chicago Bears continue to brighten the spirits of deserving children through wish-granting experiences and hospital visits.

-The Chicago Bears and Magellan Corporation conduct Bear Hugs hospital visits to lift the spirits of children throughout Chicagoland with the help of Bears mascot Staley Da Bear.
+The Chicago Bears conduct Bear Hugs hospital visits to lift the spirits of children throughout Chicagoland with the help of Bears mascot Staley Da Bear.
 Through Bear Hugs, Staley and members of the Bears organization visit various children's hospitals each month to deliver teddy bears and fleece blankets, spend time with patients and their families, and spreads cheer throughout the medical facilities.

 The Bears have visited the following hospitals as part of the program: Advocate Hope Children's Hospital, Advocate Lutheran General Children's Hospital, Children's Memorial Hospital (now Lurie Children's Hospital), Comer Children's Hospital, Rehabilitation Institute of Chicago, Ronald McDonald Children's Hospital of Loyola, and Shriners Hospital for Children.

 Through the wish-granting experiences, the Chicago Bears help create special memories for young fans who request a Bears-related wish.
 Wish recipients are invited to Halas Hall to watch a Bears practice, visit with their favorite players, and enjoy lunch in the Bears Cafe.

 The Bears coaching staff uses bicycles instead of golf carts each year during Bears Training Camp.
 Following the last camp practice, the coaches donate the bikes to area children to help them stay physically active throughout the year.